So, you’ve done your research, and picked up a new MIDI controller and digital audio workstation (DAW) software for your

 Plugins generally require no maintenance, have no performance issues or functional limitations, and include ADVANTAGES that can only be offered in an integrated software environment.

-Many modern plugins can also perform tasks that wouldn’t be possible in a single hardware unit.
+Many modern plugins can also perform impossible tasks in a single hardware unit.

-Just think about Native Instrument’s Kontakt Sampler, which also includes insert effects, flexible signal routing options, and scripting.
+Just think about Native Instrument’s Kontakt Sampler, which also includes inserting effects, flexible signal routing options, and scripting.

-The hybrid approach to combining yesteryears concepts with the latest cutting-edge technology is also a very successful one and can be witnessed in various plugins such as Waves H-Delay or U-He Diva.
+The hybrid approach to combining yesteryears concepts with the latest cutting-edge technology is also very successful and can be witnessed in various plugins such as Waves H-Delay or U-He Diva.

 Seeing that a developer offers a “big brother” version of the free plugin is usually a sign of active development.

 If a plugin is inactive with development for extended periods of time, it might become OBSOLETE and INCOMPATIBLE with newer DAW or OS versions.

-Essentially, the free VST plugin of choice should have an upgrade path available to get the latest version, full features and support offered by the developer.
+Essentially, the best free VST plugin of choice should have an upgrade path available to get the latest version, full features, and support offered by the developer.

 The 5 Best Free VST Plugins

 1. Native Instruments Reaktor 6 Player

-Native Instruments have been around for a long time, since 1996 to be exact, and are very well-known and respected in the industry, especially for their Komplete lineup of software instruments and VST effects.
+Native Instruments have been around for a long time, since 1996 to be exact.
+It’s very well-known and respected in the industry, especially for their Komplete lineup of software instruments and VST effects.

 Needless to say, their selection of free VST instruments is a GREAT CHOICE to include in any music producer’s sonic arsenal.

-Reaktor 6 Player is a limited version of their modular synthesis-based audio devices environment, which allows you to create, patch, and program a wide variety of unique and FREE VST instruments and effects.
+Reaktor 6 Player is a limited version of their modular synthesis-based audio devices environment, which allows you to create, patch, and program a wide variety of unique and some of the BEST FREE VST instruments and effects.

 You can only load ensembles specifically built for Reaktor Player, and there are no deep editing features available.